-The CMS to CMS interface is defined by the IPCablecom CMSS specification [7].
-The originating CMS and terminating CMS exchange originating/terminating information such as BCID, FEID, etc., across this interface as defined in [7].
+The originating CMS and terminating CMS exchange originating/terminating information such as BCID, FEID, etc., across this interface.
+The protocol for this interface is undefined in IPCablecom 1.0.

 7.4.7 Security Requirements

 When the network IPSec Security Associations are established, security keys MUST be created and exchanged between each RKS (primary, secondary, etc.) and every CMS, CMTS, and MGC that will send Event Messages to any of those RKSes.
 The Event Messages are sent from the CMS, CMTS, and MGC to the RKS using one of the supported transport mechanisms, each of which it must be possible to secure with IPSec.
 Refer to the IPCablecom Security Specification [2] for a detailed description of the security requirements for the IPCablecom Event Message interfaces.